kyokin78/rl-flappybird/README.md

 However, as you can see, the bird can't reach a high score in each game, it may crash at any score.
 It's not stable enough.

-### Is it possible to train a bird never to die in any of a game?
+### Is it possible to train a bird never to die in any game?

 ---